plone/training/configuring_customizing.rst

 The most important parts of Plone can be configured in the control-panel.

-* Click on your username
+* Click on the portrait/username in the toolsbar
 * Click "Site Setup"

 We'll explain every page and mention some of the actions you can perform here.

-1. Add-ons (later...)
+#.
+Add-ons (later...)
-2. Calendar
-3. Configuration Registry
+#.
+Configuration Registry
-4. Content Rules (we know this already)
+#.
+Content Rules
+#.
+Date and Time
+#.
+Dexterity Content Types
-5. Discussion
+#.
+Discussion
-6. Editing
+#.
+Editing
-7. Errors
+#.
+Errors
-8. HTML Filtering
+#.
+HTML Filtering
-9. Image Handling
+#.
+Image Handling
-10. Language
+#.
+Language
-11. Mail
+#.
+Mail
-12. Maintenance
+#.
+Maintenance
-13. Markup
+#.
+Markup
-14. Navigation
+#.
+Navigation
+#.
+Resource Registries
-15. Search
+#.
+Search
-16. Security
+#.
+Security
-17. Site
+#.
+Site
-18. Syndication
+#.
+Syndication
-19. Themes
+#.
+Theming
-20. TinyMCE Visual Editor
+#.
+TinyMCE
-21. Types
+#.
+Types
-22. Users and Groups
+#.
+Users and Groups
-23. Zope Management Interface (here be dragons)
+#.
+Zope Management Interface (here be dragons)

-Below the links you may find information on your Plone-, Zope- and Python-Versions and an indicator as to whether you're running in production or development mode.
+Below the links you will find information on your Plone-, Zope- and Python-Versions and an indicator as to whether you're running in production or development mode.

 Portlets
 ---------

-* ``@@manage-portlets``
+In the toolbar under *More options* you can open the configration for the diffrerent places where you can have portlets.

 * UI fit for smart content-editors
 * various types
 * portlet-configuration is inherited
 * managing
 * ordering/weighting
 * The future: will maybe be replaced by tiles
+* ``@@manage-portlets``

 Example: